 How does a student get into our program?

 Students are accepted from grades seven through twelve, with the majority in grades nine through twelve.
 Placement must be based on administrative referral (a referral worksheet is found on the Employee Resource page) following consultation with parents or guardians, treatment providers, staff at RIT, high school counselors, other administrators, psychologists, and teachers.
 Students must begin placement in the RIT Program exclusively.
 However, after showing progress, they can begin a gradual transition back to the regular high school or middle school classes or (with approval) the Delta Program, an alternative school of choice.

 RIT is located in the Fairmount Avenue building with administrative offices at 154 West Nittany Avenue.
 If you would like more information, please call us at 814-231-1011 ext.
 1071 to set up an appointment.
 Student transportation is provided as needed by the district.

 What is a typical day at the RIT Program?

 Students attend from 8:45 AM until 2:45 PM.
-Most courses are completed independently through an on-line computer based curriculum provided by Edgenuity.
-All major subjects are taught including English, social studies, science, and math, as well as health, driver education and some electives.
+Most courses are completed independently through an online computer-based curriculum provided by Edgenuity.
+All major subjects are taught, including English, social studies, science, and math, as well as health, driver's education and some electives.
 Physical Education can be provided by various individual or group arrangements.
 All students must participate in group or individual counselor at least 2.5 hours per week to address the specific behaviors and situations that resulted in placement at RIT.
 After demonstrating progress at the RIT program, students can begin to spend part of their school day at the regular high school, middle school or the Delta Program.

 How many staff are available for students at RIT?